squidfunk/mkdocs-material/docs/plugins/index.md

 We strive to make those plugins as modular and generic as possible, so that they can be used in a wide variety of projects and use cases.
-By providing useful default settings, we also try to make them as easy to use as possible, so that you can get started quickly and then adjust them to your needs later on.
-When developing built-in plugins, we adhere to the following design principles:
+By providing useful default settings, we also try to make them as easy to use as possible, so that you can get started quickly, tweaking their settings later on.
+When developing built-in plugins, we always adhere to the following design principles:

 - **Modularity:** Built-in plugins are designed to be modular, so that they can be easily combined to implement sophisticated pipelines.
-For example, the [offline], [optimize] and [privacy] plugin are meant to be used together to build truly [offline-capable documentation].
+For example, the [offline], [optimize] and [privacy] plugins can be used together to build truly [offline-capable documentation].

-- **Interoperability:** Built-in plugins are designed to be as compatible as possible, so they can be used in combination with other built-in and third-party plugins.
-This is not always possible, as there are some use cases that are mutually exclusive, but we try to keep those to a minimum.
+- **Interoperability:** Built-in plugins are designed to be as compatible as possible, so they can be used in combination with other plugins, including third-party plugins.
+We strive to make it simple to integrate with the vast ecosystem that has evolved around [MkDocs][mkdocs].

 - **Performance:** Built-in plugins are designed to be as fast and memory-efficient as possible, so that they don't unnecessarily slow down